a-lud/sea-snake-selection/genome-assembly/README.md

 - Round 1: `Medaka` polished genome as the reference
 - Round 2: Round 1 NextPolish genome as the reference

+The script used for polishing with `NextPolish` is `03-nextpolish-hydrophis_elegans.sh`.

 ``` bash
 # Align, filter, sort and mark duplicates